-7.10 Beyond Basic Customization
+7.11 Beyond Basic Customization

 The GNOME 3 desktop is, by design, a clean and uncluttered environment with minimal customization options.
 That does not mean, however, that it is not possible to make additional changes to the desktop.
 In fact, the GNOME Project has developed a tool called GNOME Tweaks for this very purpose.
-To install this tool, open the Ubuntu Software tool, search for and install the GNOME Tweaks application.
-Once installed, click on the Launch button to open the Tweaks interface:
+Use the following commands to install and run this tool: